FISHING WITH THE GUIDES with George Langley - WEEK OF 12/3 to 12/10.

 Wisconsin Deer Season

-WOLVES IN WISCONSIN - Click for 2023 updates
+WOLVES & HUNTING IN WISCONSIN - Click for 2024 updates

 On February 10, 2022 A Federal Circuit Court ruled that wolves are endangered.
 Please click link above for more details.